NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/setup/lab-setup.rst

-Before we start tutorial, we need to set up our work environment.
+Before we start the tutorial, we need to set up our work environment.
 In particular, we need to:

 1. Be able to login to Uppmax and use the node allocation.